nicksteinbauer/redbarncms/src/pages/services/construction-management.md

 **Support to Clients**

 At the beginning of a project, it can be hard to determine which delivery method to choose:  Design-Build, Design-Bid-Build, GC/CM.
-Our team is skilled in helping to determine the best method by using our proprietary weighting system that looks at risk, quality, schedule, and market conditions for the overall management.
+Our team is skilled in helping to determine the best method using our proprietary weighting system that weighs risk, quality, schedule, and market conditions for the overall management.

 **​Constructability Review**